grnet/maas2netbox/README.md

 1. A node object in MaaS must have the same name in NetBox (case insensitive)
-2. A node object in NetBox must have the following custom fields:
-    * `TSM`: This field contains the TSM firmware version
-    * `BIOS`: This field contains the BIOS firmware version
-    * `PSU`: This field contains the Power Supply Unit firmware version

 ## Limitations
 At the moment, MaaS2Netbox support only Lenovo hardware nodes.